davidyang97/Docker-CloudComputing/demo/README.md

 - `enter` or `exit` (required): Determines which workflow to request (entering vehicles or exiting vehicles)
 - `--url` (optional): The base url to send the request to.
 Defaults to http://cluster3-1.utdallas.edu if not provided

-Example usage: `python wf-request.py enter --url http://localhot:5000`
+Example usage: `python wf-request.py enter --lot 3 --replicas 3 --no-reuse --url http://localhot:5000`

 <br>